warzinnn/phone-recharges/README.md

 pip install -r requirements
 ```

 3. Set environment variable.
-Update the .env file with the following information:
+Update (or create) the .env file with the following information:
 PS: Type in a postgres user and password of your choice.
 ```sh
 CONFIGURATION_SETUP="config.DevelopmentConfig"